asayler/everyday-infosec/_pages/events.md

 author_profile: false
 ---

 All events are free and open to the public.
-Click each event below for details.
+Click an event below for details.

 # Upcoming Events